Akshdhiwar/Auth0-docs/Provisioning (B2B).md

 ### Isolated to the Organization

 Every user belongs to exactly one organization.
-It would not make sense for that user to be a part of more than one organization, and even if they were, it would make sense for them to have a separate “identity” for that other organization.
+It would not make sense for that user to be a part of more than one organization, and even if they were, it would make sense for them to have a separate âidentityâ for that other organization.

 ### Shared Between Organizations

 Users either create credentials in your company, or they can access other organizations' instances of your application using credentials from their own organization.
-A user may be authorized to access more than one organization’s instance of the application.
+A user may be authorized to access more than one organizationâs instance of the application.

 ## Provisioning Organizations